SuperOfficeDocs/contribution/markdown-guide/reuse.md

 * Aim to make your topics stand alone without breaking the single responsibility principle.
 * Make it generic instead of specific.
 Include as much information as the end user needs while keeping it generic enough to be applicable in multiple contexts.
 * Standardize terminology.
 Use consistent grammar and style.
-* Favour brevity and simplicity.
+* Favor brevity and simplicity.

 **Don'ts:**